danfuzz/samizdat/doc/library-guide/Generator.md

 Handy implementation of `collect` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
-This function is provided as a convenient thing to bind to `collect` for appropriate types.
+This function is provided as a convenient thing to bind `collect` to, for appropriate types.

+#### `unboundedFetch(generator) ->  n/a  ## Terminates the runtime.`

+Handy implementation of `fetch` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+This function is provided as a convenient thing to bind `fetch` to, for appropriate types.

 <br><br>
 ### In-Language Definitions